pyquil.simulation package

 The measurement result.
 A 1 or a 0.

-do_post_gate_noise(noise_type: str, noise_prob: float, qubits: List[int]) ReferenceDensitySimulator[source]
+do_post_gate_noise(noise_type: str, noise_prob: float, qubits: list[int]) ReferenceDensitySimulator[source]

 Apply noise that happens after each gate application.